ransari74/INRIX_processing/README.md

 11.Pct Score10	Percentage of the segment minutes based on the reference ‘free flow’ speed\
 ''

 When you donwload data with INRIX, INRIX compresses several Segment in each Zip file.
-In each Zip file, you should find the CSV file o extract traffic data.
+In each Zip file, you should find the CSV file and extract traffic data.
+However, extracting file will occupy lots of space, so, We coded the program to extract file internaly and read data.